tbretl/ae353-sp21/docs/projects.md

 |       ...
 ```

 You are welcome to resubmit your report at any time.
 To do so, please **replace** your existing report.
-Please do not create new reports or move old ones to `03_report_old.pdf` or anything like that.
+Please do not create new reports or move old ones to `04_report_old.pdf` or anything like that.

 #### Contest

-TBD
+There will be an opportunity to race with your friends in a friendly contest on the last day of class (Wednesday, May 5).
+The [same project code]({{ site.github.repository_url }}/tree/main/projects/04_drone) that you are using for the purpose of control design and simulation will be used to run each race in this contest.

+In particular, there will be two types of races:

+**Competetive** races, in which you "win" as an individual if your drone reaches the finish ring before any other drone.
+To enter these races, upload your control design to [the "Competetive Designs" Box folder](https://uofi.box.com/s/wlowlj10xfnm85yvok3tdiuqxsaynynd) sometime before midnight on Tuesday, May 4.
+In particular, you must upload exactly two files:

+* `netid.py`, with a completely self-contained implementation of your control design, in the format specified by [04_drone/students/template.py]({{ site.github.repository_url }}/tree/main/projects/04_drone/students/template.py)
+* `netid.png`, with an image (keep it professional) that can be used to distinguish your drone from others

+You should of course replace `netid` with your own netid.
+Please use all lowercase.

+**Cooperative** races, in which you "win" as a *group* if *all* drones reach the finish ring (this is harder than it sounds when there are lots of drones!).
+To enter these races, upload your control design to [the "Cooperative Designs" Box folder](https://uofi.box.com/s/7wp40vo7hsnzef2ejoan4b0a6c35f8ft) sometime before midnight on Tuesday, May 4.
+In particular, you must upload exactly two files:

+* `netid.py`, with a completely self-contained implementation of your control design, in the format specified by [04_drone/students/template.py]({{ site.github.repository_url }}/tree/main/projects/04_drone/students/template.py)
+* `netid.png`, with an image (keep it professional) that can be used to distinguish your drone from others

+You should of course replace `netid` with your own netid.
+Please use all lowercase.

+**All students are required to enter both races!** This should provide a strong incentive for you to help each other out, particularly if you want to be successful in the cooperative races.
+Although you are required to enter, the results will have no impact at all on the assessment of your fourth design project.
+(The winners, though, will receive everlasting fame.)
+Have fun!

 ### Evaluation